jeroenjanssens/qbasic-annihilator/README.md

 Annihilator
 ===========

 **Annihilator** is an action-packed game written in [QBasic](http://en.wikipedia.org/wiki/QBasic).
-I must have been about 12 years old when I made this.
+It features infinite ammo, cheat codes, and plenty of nasty GOTO statements!
+I must have been about 12 years old when I made this. :-)

 The following screenshots were made using [DOSBox](http://www.dosbox.com/).